Frequently Asked Questions

 If my research involves other institutions, do I need to get their permission in advance?

 - Yes, and it needs to be in writing.
-For each participating / collaborating institution (schools, prisons, clinics, etc.) you need to obtain permission by way of a signed letter from a senior administrator.
-The letter should outline in detail the roles and responsibilities of each institution and the primary investigator, as well as who will be included as subjects of the study.
+For each participating / collaborating institution (schools, prisons, clinics, etc.) you need to obtain permission by way of a signed letter from a senior administrator who has the authority to grant such permission.
+The letter should outline in detail the roles and responsibilities of each institution and the primary investigator(s), as well as who will be included as subjects of the study.
 For research within school districts, New York State law requires that the superintendent of schools (not a principal) grants permission in writing.
 Please include a copy of each letter with your IRB application.

 Who are considered vulnerable subjects?